tandasat/DdiMon/README.md

 **Scenario: Execute**

-Execution is done against contents of 0xa000 without triggering any events if no other setting is made.
-It is fine, and how to monitor execution of 0xa234 (0x1234 from guest's perspective) is left to developers.
-DdiMon sets 0xcc to 0xa234 and handles #BP in the hypervisor.

-following steps are how DdiMon monitors execution of 0xa234.
+At this time, execution is done against contents of 0xa000 without triggering any events unless no other settings is made.
+In order to monitor execution of 0xa234 (0x1234 from guest's perspective), DdiMon sets a break point (0xcc) to 0xa234 and handles #BP in the hypervisor.
+Following steps are how DdiMon hooks execution of 0xa234.

-1. On #BP VM-exit, the hypervisor checks if guest IP is 0x1234 first.
-Next, it checks if contents of 0xb234 is 0xcc.          << missing

-If so, it is a breakpoint set by a guest, and the #BP should be delivered to a guest instead.
-If not the case, the hypervisor changes the contents of guest's EIP/RIP register to point to a corresponding hook handler function for instrumenting the DII call.
-Then,  the hypervisor configures an EPT entry corresponds to 0x1000-0x1fff to refer to contents of 0xb000
+1. On #BP VM-exit, the hypervisor checks if guest's EIP/RIP is 0x1234 first.
+If so, the hypervisor changes the contents of the register to point to a corresponding hook handler for instrumenting the DDI call.

-.
-For example,

-runs a specified handler to instrument the DDI call and sets a new breakpoint at a return address if a post handler is given.
-After that, just like the case of the read and write access, the hypervisor changes an EPT entry corresponds to 0x1000-0x1fff to refer to contents of 0xb000 and sets MTF so that a guest can run an original instruction and be interrupted then.

-2. On MTF VM-exit, the exact same operations are done as the case of the read and write access.

-As a result of this sequence of operations, a guest executed a single instruction at 0xa234 with being instrumented.
+2. On VM-enter, a guest executes the hook handler.
+The hook handler calls an original function, examines parameters, return values and/or a return address, and takes action accordingly.

+This is just like a typical inline hooking.
+Only differences are that it sets 0xcc and changes EIP/RIP from a hypervisor instead of overwriting original code with JMP code to a hook handler and that installed hooks are not visible from a guest.

 Implementation